 The salary of a dental assistant depends primarily upon the responsibilities associated with the specific position and the geographic location of employment.
 Dental assistants earn salaries equal to other health care personnel with similar training and experience such as medical assistants, physical therapy assistants, occupational therapy assistants, veterinary technicians and pharmacy assistants.

 Dental Assistant Career Video

-Variety, security, flexibility and personal satisfaction are traits and attributes promoted in this 10-minute video.
+Variety, security, flexibility and personal satisfaction are traits and attributes promoted in the video.
 Specific information about job responsibilities, education, training and job opportunities also are addressed.